- Amphibian Species of the World on Twitter

 Distribution

-Known only from the type locality which sits astride the border between Venezuela (Apure) and Colombia (Norte de Santander), 2950 to 3200 m elevation; likely to be found extending into the state of Táchira, Venezuela.
+Known only from the type locality (Venezuela, Apure) which sits on the border with Colombia (Norte de Santander), 2950 to 3200 m elevation; likely to be found extending into Colombia as well as the state of Táchira, Venezuela.

 Comment